classicalwow/tbc_profile/Interface/AddOns/ArkInventory/ChangeHistory.md

+# 3.10.10 Alpha 2 (02-DEC-2022)
+ - fixed - wrapped event registrations in pcalls to ensure missing changed events dont cause errors
+ - fixed - red color code for unusable text in wrath
+ - changed - the default has been changed to false for pre-loading the bag and bank data (it appears to be causing some weird issues)

-# 3.10.10 (30-NOV-2022)
+# 3.10.10 Alpha 1 (01-DEC-2022)
- - fixed - when on the dragon isles your land mount will be used by default, to use a dragonriding mount press the shift button and the summon mount keybinding
- - changed - the arkinventory icons on the default bag/bank/vault frames will now re-enable arkinventory if you have disabled it
- - added - config > general > actions > mail > enable.  defaults to false
- - added - config > general > actions > mail > manual.  defaults to true
- - added - config > general > actions > vendor > enable.  defaults to false
- - added - config > general > actions > vendor > manual.  defaults to true.
- - added - profession tool items are now scanned, and show up in item counts
- - fixed - toybox filters are now restored correctly after scanning
- - changed - (dragonflight) scan tooltip functionality replaced with the new tooltip information functions
+ - fixed - (wrath/classic) issue with tooltip unusable red text detection
- - fixed - (dragonflight) ItemRefTooltip should no longer disappear when the item counts refresh
+ - fixed - issue with item cache clear code
- - fixed - (classic/wrath) C_TooltipInfo issue
+ - fixed - dragonriding mounts in azure span
- - changed - QUEST events should no longer trigger a forced refresh and will instead only set the bag window to refresh at the next update.
- - fixed - right clicking on a no value junk item should now delete it when at a vendor/merchant
- - added - config > profiles > controls > location > pre-load.  pre loads item data and builds the window in the background for a faster first open.  bag and bank enabled by default.
+ - updated - categorised some items

 # known issues
  - (dragonflight) reagentbank slots are no longer readable unless the bank is open